Awesome: Agents of S.H.I.E.L.D.

 - Bobbi taking down a dangerous criminally insane Gifted who was got the jump on her at the beginning, in about twenty seconds at most, while Coulson just looks on.
 Particularly since she did it without her batons.

-- Lance being able to take down other-SHIELD's guards, and somehow managing to escape the entire compound without a trace.
+- Lance being able to take down "real" S.H.I.E.L.D.'s guards, and somehow managing to escape the entire compound without a trace.

 - For all of Talbot's ridiculous monologue about lawn mowers, he's not stupid.
 Once he hears that his wife is in two places simultaneously, it takes him about five seconds to figure out what's going on.